sniemi/EuclidVisibleInstrument/doc/index.rst

 Photometric Accuracy
 ====================

-The reference simulator code has been tested against photometric accuracy (without aperture correction).
-A simulated image was generated with the reference simulator, sources were identified and photometry performed using SExtractor, and finally the extracted magnitudes were compared against the input catalog.
-The following figure shows that the photometric accuracy with realistic noise and the end-of-life radiation damage is about 0.08 mag without aperture correction.
+The reference image simulator has been tested against photometric accuracy (without aperture correction).
+A simulated image was generated with the reference simulator (using three times over sampled PSF) after which the different quadrants were combiled to form a single CCD.
+These data were then reduced using the reduction script provided in the package.
+Finally, sources were identified from the reduced data and photometry performed using SExtractor, after which the extracted magnitudes were compared against the input catalog.

+The following
+figure shows that the photometric accuracy with realistic noise and the end-of-life radiation damage is about 0.08 mag without aperture correction.
 Please note, however, that the derived magnitudes are based on a single 565 second exposure.
 Because of this the faint galaxies have low signal-to-noise ratio and therefore